MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-turkish.md

 Turkish doesn't use please or sorry as much as English.
 Use please when the user is asked to do something inconvenient, is asked to wait, or is inconvenienced by the software.
 Use sorry only in error messages that result in serious problems for the customer, or when a product or service fails.

 More than one alternative exists in Turkish for the term sorry: _özür dileriz_ for serious problems, and _ne yazık ki_ or _maalesef_ in less severe cases.
-Sometimes it’s best to avoid it because the tone is excessive in Turkish. _Üzgünüz_ isn't a good option; it conveys that the material has been translated.
+Sometimes it's best to avoid it because the tone is excessive in Turkish. _Üzgünüz_ isn't a good option; it conveys that the material has been translated.

 ## 8. Different language, different punctuation rules